smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Uploading Files/index.md

 !@

 @![android, javaSE, javaEE]
 If a file being uploaded has the same name as an already uploaded file, the new file will be ignored.
-To override this setting, set the `SDLFile`'s `overwrite` property to `true`.
+To override this setting, set the `SdlFile`'s `overwrite` property to `true`.
 ```java
 file.setOverwrite(true);
 ```